dirleiro/phone-use-mental-health-capstone/README.md

 ![image](https://github.com/user-attachments/assets/b74b4507-71d0-4dc1-9fcb-3701a81e4a7a)

 # Stage 4: Analyze
-As I have the most experience with Excel, I decided to continue my analysis using R tool.
-It was a great opportunity for me to test what I learned from the Data Analytics course.
+While I have the most experience with Excel, I chose to perform this analysis in R to leverage its advanced visualization and statistical capabilities, which I learned during the Google Data Analytics course.
+This was an opportunity to apply my new R skills.
+I began by importing the cleaned dataset (train.csv) into R, using the read.csv() function, and then used packages like ggplot2 for visualizations and dplyr for data manipulation.

-My first step was to check how daily usage time reflects on the emotions.
+My first step was to explore how daily usage time correlates with users’ dominant emotions.
+I created a box plot in R using ggplot2 to visualize the distribution of daily usage time (in minutes) across each dominant emotion category (Happiness, Anger, Anxiety, Sadness, Neutral, Boredom).
+The resulting visualization is shown below:

 ![image](https://github.com/user-attachments/assets/49b2d299-b3e2-48b3-ae5e-6862944fb1a9)